-Last years offering had a softer flex through the waist due to its “skate-core” profiling but they’ve removed this tech in 2018 leading to a stiffer more responsive board.
+Last years offering had a softer flex through the waist due to its “skate-core” profiling.
+They’ve removed this tech in 2018, leading to a stiffer more responsive board.
 More in tune with its 6/10 flex rating.

 “Hotrod” tech sees a single rod of bamboo milled into core channels within the board, running down the center line under the bindings.
-This adds olllie and nollie pop while not affecting the overall board flex and will come into its own in the park for presses and at take off.
+This adds olllie and nollie pop, while not affecting the overall board flex.
+It will come into its own in the park for presses and at take off.